Jojo2813/sentiscope/README.md

 | GET  | `/predict`      | Predict using Logistic Regression |
 | GET   | `/bert`        | Predict using BERT Transformer     |

-Each response includes:
-- `sentiment`: The predicted label (`Positive` or `Nsegative`)
-- `contributions`: Contributions of each word of the review
-- `top positive`: The 2 words with the highest positive contribution
-- `top negative`: The 2 words with the highest negative contribution

 The predict_csv endpoint expects a csv file with a "text" column.
 The output contains a list of dictionaries:
 - `Id` : The ID of the text
 - `text` : The original text
 - `predicted_sentiment` : The sentiment prediction for the given text

+All of the other responses include:
+- `sentiment`: The predicted label (`Positive` or `Nsegative`)
+- `contributions`: Contributions of each word of the review
+- `top positive`: The 2 words with the highest positive contribution
+- `top negative`: The 2 words with the highest negative contribution

 Example `POST` request body: